irlanrobson/irlanrobson.github.io/_posts/2015-09-06-matlab-r2015a-experiences.md

 ![](https://latex.codecogs.com/gif.latex?-10&space;\leq&space;x&space;\leq&space;10,&space;y&space;=&space;x^T) we type

 [x, y] = meshgrid(-10.0: 1.0: 10.0) to get our working domain.
 The first argument is the minimum value for x, the third is the step size and the last is the maximum value.
-If we┬áommit the middle parameter then the step size becomes 1 by default.
+If we ommit the middle parameter then the step size becomes 1 by default.
 For the ones confused about this script output: this grid is a collection of 2D vector pairs.
 After this script is executed the 20x20 matrix y will be equal the transpose of 20x20 matrix x.

 The version of MATLAB which I'm using doesn't allow us to define a function.
 However we can bypass this by evaluating our function at x and y using z = x.^2 + y.^2.
 Then we can plot (x, y, z) by typing mesh(x, y, z).
 We now have a nice graph: